jlooper/msft-learn-apis/module/includes/1-build-local-api.md

   ]
 }
 ```
 This JSON file is a mocked version of a database.
-You can use `json-server` to query this data, just like you would an API:
+You can use `json-server` to query this data.

 In your terminal, navigate to the location where you added `db.json` and type `json-server --watch db.json`.
 The server will run on port 3000 and you can query it via a specially-formatted URL.
 Try typing in a browser URL bar: `http://localhost:3000/objects`.
 You'll see all the objects in your database listed in neat JSON format.